LONG -TERM TRIAL

 XENPOZYME® (olipudase alfa-rpcp) is indicated for treatment of non–central nervous system manifestations of acid sphingomyelinase deficiency (ASMD) in adult and pediatric patients.

-Please see full Prescribing Information, including Boxed WARNING, for complete details.
+Please see full Prescribing Information for complete details, including Boxed WARNING.

 Reference: 1.
 XENPOZYME.
 Prescribing Information.